|for your consideration

 During a very severe Texas drought a local pastor paid a visit to a gruff old rancher and urged him to attend the church that night as the congregation would be praying for rain.
 The rancher did not attend the service that night, but it did rain the next day and the day after.
 On the following day during the continuing gentle soaking, the rancher paid the pastor a visit, carrying his horse whip.
 After exchanging a few pleasantries, the farmer advised the pastor, "If you ever let things get that bad again Iím going to take this horse whip and beat you senseless."

 It really has gotten bad in America.
 But we cannot blame it on the pastors.
 The churches are fully responsible.
 For the last thirty years we have hitched our fortunes to evangelical and political shooting stars in hopes of restoring Godís kingdom on earth.
 And even when the two have been one, there has been no prosperity for us.
-We have failed to recognize that God gave up gave up on governments of mankind long ago.
+We have failed to recognize that God gave up on government by mankind long ago.

 If my people, which are called by my name, shall